Synoptic Discussion - August 2014

 - Description: The EP-NP teleconnection pattern relates SST and upper-level circulation patterns (geopotential height anomalies) over the eastern and northern Pacific to temperature, precipitation, and circulation anomalies downstream over North America.
 Its influence during the winter is not as strong as during the other three seasons.

-- Teleconnections (influence on weather): To the extent teleconnections are known, a negative EP-NP index during this time of year (July on the maps) is typically associated with warmer-than-normal temperatures from the Northern and Central Rockies to the Great Lakes and beyond into Canada, cooler-than-normal temperatures in part of Alaska, drier-than-normal conditions in the vicinity of Montana and parts of the Midwest (although the precipitation teleconnections are very weak), below-normal upper-level circulation anomalies (weaker upper-level ridge) over the Alaska and western Canada, and above-normal upper-level circulation anomalies (weaker upper-level trough) from the central CONUS to northeastern Canada.
+- Teleconnections (influence on weather): To the extent teleconnections are known, a negative EP-NP index during this time of year (July on the maps) is typically associated with warmer-than-normal temperatures from the Central Rockies to the Great Lakes and beyond into Canada, cooler-than-normal temperatures in part of Alaska, drier-than-normal conditions in the vicinity of Montana and parts of the Midwest (although the precipitation teleconnections are very weak), below-normal upper-level circulation anomalies (weaker upper-level ridge) over Alaska and western Canada, and above-normal upper-level circulation anomalies (weaker upper-level trough) from the central CONUS to northeastern Canada.

 - Comparison to Observed: The August 2014 temperature and precipitation anomaly patterns show little agreement to those expected with a negative EP-NP.
 The upper-level circulation anomaly pattern shows some agreement but appears shifted to the west slightly.